chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

   }
   ```

-- **Notes:** deployment does not imply \_public visibility \_of the project or dataset -- that state is managed live, in the main database.
+- **Notes:** deployment does not imply \_public visibility \_of the collection or dataset -- that state is managed live, in the main database.
 It is also expected that all dataset-transformation-related error handling will have occurred prior to this step, and this step will only concern itself with deployment.

 ##### AssetsCleanup

-**Purpose**: delete a project and all included datasets, OR a set of datasets from a deployment.
+**Purpose**: delete a collection and all included datasets, OR a set of datasets from a deployment.

 - **Trigger**: user or system need to delete
 - **Constraints:** none - could occur even if other steps have not occured, e.g. as a conservative error handling step.